Sahen River: Catchment

-The catchment or drainage basin of the river is one of East Timor's 10 major catchments, and is approximately 294 km2 in area.
+The catchment or drainage basin of the river is one of Timor-Leste's 10 major catchments, and is approximately 294 km2 in area.

-East Timor has been broadly divided into twelve 'hydrologic units', groupings of climatologically and physiographically similar and adjacent river catchments.
-The Sahen River catchment is one of the four major catchments in the Tukan & Sahen hydrologic unit, which is about 1379.8 km2 in total area; the others are the catchments of the Tuco (Wetuai), Luca and Dilor Rivers.
+Timor-Leste has been broadly divided into twelve 'hydrologic units', groupings of climatologically and physiographically similar and adjacent river catchments.
+The Sahen River catchment is one of the four major catchments in the Tukan & Sahen hydrologic unit, which is about 1379.8 km2 in total area, and covers 9.2% of the country; the others are the catchments of the Tuco (Wetuai), Luca and Dilor rivers.

 Economy

 The catchment has been assessed as having potential for the construction of a large scale multi-purpose dam to harvest raw water and generate hydroelectricity by hydropower.